Scheduling & payment questions

 My style is all about effectiveness and finding a style that works well for YOU.
 So there won't be any forcing your body into uncomfortable positions or using extreme pressure.

-We will communicate constantly and find exactly what feels right, so you leave each session feeling better, not worse.
-Occasional mild soreness can happen, like after a workout, but most clients report immediate relief and improved comfort.
+Of course, occasional mild soreness can happen, like after a workout, but most clients report immediate relief and improved comfort.

 Do i need any special equipment or a big space at home?

-Not at all.
 I bring a comfortable, professional massage table, sheets, lotion, and any other supplies we will need.

-A small area to set up (like a living room or a bedroom corner) is usually plenty.
-An 8 foot by 10 foot space is usually plenty.
 If you have concerns about anything, I’m happy to talk with you and see if we can find a setup that works.

 I have a serious medical condition.
 Can I still get massage?

-It depends on your specific situation.
-Often, massage can be a safe, supportive addition to a broader care plan, helping to ease pain and stress.
 If you have a complex medical history, I’m happy to speak with you or your healthcare provider to determine if this is the right fit.
 Your well-being and safety come first.

 - Infectious and contagious disease